pravinperumal/WhatsUp_Development/README.md

 # WhatsUp_Development
-This is a simple test
+This is a simple read me text